 Alpha-thalassemia-X-linked intellectual disability syndrome

-This syndrome is X-linked recessive and results from mutations in the ATRX gene.
+This syndrome is X-linked recessive and results from mutations in the ATRX gene (Xq21.1).
 This gene encodes the widely expressed ATRX protein.
-ATRX mutations cause diverse changes in the pattern of DNA methylation at heterochromatic loci but it is not yet known whether this is responsible for the clinical phenotype.
+ATRX mutations cause diverse changes in the epigenetic landscape throughout the genome including the pattern of DNA methylation.
+These are associated with changes in gene expression which are thought to contribute to the clinical phenotype.

-The diagnosis can be established by detection of alpha thalassaemia, identification of ATRX gene mutations, ATRX protein studies and X-inactivation studies.
+The diagnosis can be established by detection of alpha thalassemia, identification of ATRX gene mutations, characteristic changes in DNA methylation, ATRX protein studies in affected males and X-inactivation studies in carrier females.

 Management and treatment